 The Street Plans Collaborative places a high value on research, writing, and communicating best practices.
 We have engaged in many research and advocacy projects, which we share openly across a variety of web platforms.
-Through the publication of four open-source guides, we have become the stewards of the Tactical Urbanism movement.
+Through the publication of five open-source guides, we have become the stewards of the Tactical Urbanism movement.
 Our research and advocacy work has also given shape to topics including open streets, public market design, Street Seats, and Pattern Cities.

 Our writing, projects,and advocacy work has been featured in The New York Times, The Atlantic Cities, NPR, NBC, ABC, Next American City Magazine, Streetsblog, Planning Magazine, Grist, Utne Reader, Better Cities & Towns, Tree Hugger, Momentum Magazine, The Village Voice, The Miami Herald, The Hartford Courant, and dozens of other publications.